-That electron collection increase is shown by an increase of the electrostatic potential and an increase in the open circuit potential (VOC), but there are many research to be done in this field:
+That electron collection increase is shown by an increase in the electrostatic potential and an increase in the open circuit potential (VOC), but there are much research to be done in this field:

 We are sure that we observe light scattering effects, but also something else, because we increase the injection properties in our system.
 Because we are increasing the VOC, electron probably would be injected in channels into the perovskite.
 We need further study to prove this and are working with colleagues on numerical simulations to see if it is such important to manage the electric field.
 But it is just a hypothesis for the moment!

-No wonder he will manage to find evidences!
+No wonder he will manage to find shreds of evidence!

 A size effect

-When working with nanoparticles, one must always think about their size effects.
+When working with nanoparticles, one must always think about their size-effects.
 Because nanoparticles are small objects, their ratio surface/volume is very important.
 That enhances the role of interfaces within these materials.
-Moreover, their small size lead, in this case, to small channels, that is very important for the perovskite-electrode contacts.
-In fact, it could lead to a decrease in the ion mobility.
+Moreover, their small size lead in this case to small channels, that is very important for the perovskite-electrode contacts.
+In fact, it could lead to a decrease in ion mobility.

 In other applications, nanoparticles are used for the fact they help the crystallisation of the perovskite.
 If we manage to control these process with nanosized objects, it could lead to lower ion mobility and more stable solar cells by affecting recombination at the interfaces.

 As a conclusion, we will still hear about the role of interfaces in solar cells for a long time.
 Last week, Iván has published a review about it.
 I am sure it will be a hit in the community, leading the though towards more stable and more efficient perovskite solar cells.

 The cover photo is from Li et al.